deepdive

 Contexts can be serialized and restored across process boundaries.
 That gives you a straightforward way to persist long-lived conversation state between requests, jobs, retries, or deployments.

-that matters: messages, tool returns, usage, and provider-facing
+messages, tool returns, usage, and provider-facing parameters.
+Persistence is

-parameters.
-Persistence is therefore mostly about choosing where to
+therefore mostly about choosing where to store that snapshot.

 Save To A File